Company Brain · Methodology

 ~20–25%

 Brain provides the vast majority of what new workflows need.
 Build time per workflow stabilizes.
-The compounding economic moat.
+This is the compounding economics in action.

 Two real engagement timelines, viewed from a Brain-growth lens.
 Same workflows you've seen across other pages — described here from the perspective of what got deposited into the Brain at each step.